Main Library

 Social Determinants Are Associated with Increased Medicare Spending

-June 25, 2021Victoria BaileyNo CommentsRevCycle IntelligenceSocial Determinants of Health (SDOH)
+June 25, 2021Victoria BaileyNo CommentsRevCycle IntelligenceSocial Determinants Of Health (SDOH)

 Social determinants of health (SDOH) are associated with increased Medicare spending per beneficiary in certain geographic areas, according to a study from the Journal of the American Medical Association.